-38 On 9 January 1998, the Finance Committee approved a commitment of \$80,000,000 to the Kadoorie Agricultural Aid Loan Fund (KAALF) to enable it to provide loans, at an interest rate of 2% per annum, to chicken farmers affected by the poultry slaughter operation due to the avian influenza outbreak.
+40 On 9 January 1998, the Finance Committee approved a commitment of \$80,000,000 to the Kadoorie Agricultural Aid Loan Fund (KAALF) to enable it to provide loans, at an interest rate of 2% per annum, to chicken farmers affected by the poultry slaughter operation due to the avian influenza outbreak.
 The loans are for the chicken farmers to re-establish their businesses or to upgrade their equipment and facilities for the purpose of improving hygiene on the farms.
 The KAALF had drawn \$14,638,000 by 31 March 2000 and no further drawdown is expected.
-It is estimated that by 31 March 2001 the KAALF will have repaid \$14,625,000.
-In 2001-02, the estimated repayments are \$13,000.
+It is estimated that the KAALF will have fully repaid all the loans by 31 March 2002.